DavidDock/cheers-to-beers/TESTING.md

 ## Device Responsiveness
 This website is primarily developed for mobile devices as it is designed to be used on the go but it also works well on larger devices.
 Layout changes for different size devices are present and React bootstrap, along with css media queries have been used throughout to ensure responsiveness.
-Dev tools has been used throughout the development of the site to test responsiveness along with being tested on both laptop and mobile devices during the development .
+Dev tools has been used throughout the development of the site to test responsiveness along with being tested on both laptop and mobile devices during the development.
 The website is responsive from as small as 320px wide and upwards.
 There are no overlapping elements and images aren't stretched or squashed.

 ### Problems/Bugs highlighted and how they were fixed